jfasch/jfasch-home/trainings/material/soup/linux/sysprog/file-io/exercise-sensor-read.rst

 CMake Build
 ...........

-* Package the program's source code with a ``CMakeLists.txt`` file that builds the program from its source
+* Package the program's source code together with a ``CMakeLists.txt`` file that builds the program from its source (see :doc:`/trainings/material/soup/linux/toolchain/cmake/local`; you will want to omit all that library stuff - your program will be built from its main file only)
 * Put both in a directory ``exercise-sensor-read``
 * Pack that directory into a XZ compressed tar archive ``exercise-sensor-read.tar.xz``